Nick Piccininni: Early career

 In April 2020, Piccininni announced his transition to MMA and signed a contract with Zinkin Entertainment & Sports Management.
 He started training at American Kickboxing Academy, MMA powerhouse where former Cowboys such as Daniel Cormier and Kyle Crutchmer train.
-Piccininni made his professional debut in June 18, 2021, at XFN 371, winning by submission in the first round.
+Piccininni made his professional debut on June 18, 2021, at XFN 371, winning by submission in the first round.

 He made his sophomore appearance in the sport against Joseph McCormick at XFN 376 on December 10, 2021.
 He won the bout via first-round submission.

 His third bout took place on June 24, 2022, at XFN 381 against Shawn Gustafson.
 He won the bout via unanimous decision.

 He then faced Freddie Rodriguez at Fury FC 72 on December 18, 2022.
 He won the bout via first-round submission.

 Dana White's Contender Series

 Piccininni appeared on Dana White's Contender Series 69 and faced Jack Duffy, winning his fight via a controversial split decision.
 Despite the win, Dana White didn't offer Piccininni a UFC contract although he did offer him a chance to rematch Jack Duffy at a later stage in the season.

-Piccininni was scheduled to face Jack Duffy at Dana White's Contender Series 76 on October 15, 2024 in a rematch of their first fight, however Jack Duffy had to withdraw however due to undisclosed reasons and was replaced by undefeated prospect Luis Gurule.
+Piccininni was scheduled to face Jack Duffy at Dana White's Contender Series 76 on October 15, 2024, in a rematch of their first fight, however Jack Duffy had to withdraw however due to undisclosed reasons and was replaced by undefeated prospect Luis Gurule.
 Piccininni lost the fight via split decision.